 Policy Brief on Rethinking Basic Education in Ghana: Key Issues for Stakeholder Action

-The COVID-19 pandemic may not be the first major event to disrupt individual countries’ education systems, however, the significant impact it has had is a stark reminder that countries cannot continue to pursue narrow education policies and programs that ignore the complexities of provision from state and non-state players.
-Hence, any national response to the pandemic, as well as any attention paid to other pre-existing challenges in the education sector, must focus on building resilience in all settings to ensure that no child is left behind.
+The COVID-19 pandemic may not be the first major event to disrupt individual countries’ education systems – but its impact has been a stark reminder that countries cannot continue to pursue narrow education policies and programs that ignore the complexities of provision from state and non-state players.
+Hence, any national response to the pandemic, as well as any attention paid to other pre-existing challenges in the education sector, must focus on building resilience in all settings, to ensure that no child is left behind.

-In Ghana, the period before the pandemic was characterized by a significant improvement in basic education enrolment, however, quality of learning remained low and highly unequal.
+In Ghana, the period before the pandemic was characterized by a significant improvement in basic education enrolment.
+However, the quality of learning remained low, and highly unequal.
 A response to the demand for quality education has led to the rapid growth of private schools, particularly in communities underserved by public provision.
-However, the existence of these schools, more specifically low-fee private schools, has led to lively debates over which sector, public or private, delivers better learning outcomes while promoting the welfare of the child.
-In light of overarching systemic challenges, this brief will put such debates aside and focus on making a case for a holistic view of the education landscape.
+But the existence of these schools – more specifically, low-fee private schools – has led to lively debates over which sector, public or private, delivers better learning outcomes, while promoting the welfare of the child.
+In light of overarching systemic challenges, this brief will put such debates aside, and focus on making a case for a holistic view of the education landscape.
 This means taking actions that address the barriers preventing schools (both public and private) from achieving their core mandate of providing quality education to children.

-The Ministry, as part of efforts to address learning outcome challenges, announced plans to conduct a National Standardized Test for P2, P4 and P6 pupils to guide interventions in the following year.
+The Ministry, as part of efforts to address learning outcome challenges, announced plans to conduct a National Standardized Test for P2, P4 and P6 pupils, to guide interventions in the following year.
 Though this approach may seem a step in the right direction, the unavailability of public documentation casts doubts on the inclusion of private schools in these plans.
-While the pilot already excluded the private schools with reasons largely unknown, it is essential for the Ministry to include all schools within the education sector in the assessment to obtain a holistic picture of where the key barriers to learning outcomes lie for all children and use this inclusive information to drive public-private partnerships with stakeholders who can provide solutions that will improve the efficacy of the overall education landscape and not just holistically a section of it.
+While the pilot already excluded the private schools with reasons largely unknown, it is essential for the Ministry to include all schools within the education sector in the assessment.
+This creates a holistic picture of where the key barriers to learning outcomes lie for all children, to drive public-private partnerships with stakeholders who can provide solutions that will improve the efficacy of the overall education landscape, not just a section of it.

 It may be easier for the government to make budgetary allocations or bid donors for loans to improve public school infrastructure than for non-state schools.
-There could be an argument that revenue from fees collected should be used to address infrastructure challenge, and this is often the case, however with fees being set so low, to remain accessible for low-income families, prioritizing infrastructure needs remains a struggle.
-Without a change of approach in how these challenges are addressed, the contribution made by non-state schools to education access may decline leading to state schools becoming overwhelmed, or worse, an increase in out of school children.
+There could be an argument that revenue from fees collected should be used to address infrastructure challenges, and this is often the case.
+However, with fees being set so low, to remain accessible for low-income families, prioritizing infrastructure needs remains a struggle.
+Without a change of approach in how these challenges are addressed, the contribution made by non-state schools to education access may decline, leading to state schools becoming overwhelmed, or worse, an increase in out of school children.
 To avoid this may require effective policies that encourage financial institutions to lend to low-fee private schools at a lower market rate.
 Also, a more favorable tax regime for private education investment could have a positive impact.
-The implementation of existing policies, such as free textbook, to cover both public and private schools could help free some funds for low-fee private schools to improve their infrastructure.
+The implementation of existing policies, such as free textbooks, to cover both public and private schools could help free some funds for low-fee private schools, to improve their infrastructure.
 And for stakeholders, designing programs that address infrastructure needs and access to teaching and learning materials should benefit the non-state sector as well as public education.

 3. Ensuring Teacher motivation and presence in classrooms